blefebvre/universal-editor-sample-editable-app/README.md

 ## Deployments

-The application is automatically deployed on every commit/PR merge to the `main` branch.
+The application is automatically deployed on every PR merge to the `main` branch.

 Deployed app can be accessed at https://ue-trials-app.adobe.net